artystikapp/artystik-app/docs/clerk.md

 # Clerk documentation

+We are using ClerkJS for authentication in our Next 15 app

-## Clerk fields received
+## Clerk fields received in clerk payload

 ### Always guaranteed:

-id (userId) - This is always present and unique emailAddresses array - But might be empty if user signed up with OAuth createdAt timestamp
+- id (userId) - This is always present and unique
+- emailAddresses array - But might be empty if user signed up with OAuth
+- createdAt timestamp

 ### Not guaranteed:

-firstName - Optional, might be null/empty
+- firstName - Optional, might be null/empty
-lastName - Optional, might be null/empty
+- lastName - Optional, might be null/empty
-username - Optional, might be null/empty
+- username - Optional, might be null/empty
-imageUrl - Optional, depends on sign-up method
+- imageUrl - Optional, depends on sign-up method